Jay0494/PizzaInn-insights-and-stakeholder-report/README.md

 #### Marketing Strategies
 1. **Targeted Campaigns:**
    - Use customer purchase data to design targeted promotions for top-selling items, especially through high-engagement platforms like the **website** and **Facebook**.
-   - Run seasonal campaigns during low-performing months such as **June**.
+   - Run seasonal campaigns during low-performing months such as **October**.
 2. **Promote High-Performing Platforms:** Invest more in mobile app user acquisition and website optimization to sustain the current sales distribution.

 #### Seasonal and Event-Driven Adjustments
-1. Develop **season-specific menus** or promotions during low-performing periods (e.g., summer months).
+1. Develop **season-specific menus** or promotions during low-performing periods.
 2. Offer special discounts or deals during events and holidays to capitalize on fluctuating demand.

 #### Operational Efficiency
 1. **Resource Allocation:**
-   - Shift resources toward high-demand months like **March** and platforms with higher sales volume (e.g., website and in-store operations).
+   - Shift resources toward high-demand months like **July** and platforms with higher sales volume (e.g., website and Facebook store operations).
    - Optimize staffing schedules and inventory management during periods of lower demand.
 2. **AOV Improvement:** Upsell high-margin items like drinks or sides alongside top-performing pizzas to boost the average order value.